 Early this year, I signed up with PhotoShelter to archive, showcase and sell nature and travel images online.
 At that point, I already knew that it would not be possible to include a blog and additional information pages using PhotoShelter only (at least not in a seamless way).
 So I got myself a domain at Bluehost, installed WordPress and signed up with Graph Paper Press (GPP) to get a WordPress theme that makes Integrating PhotoShelter and WordPress possible.

 Integrating PhotoShelter and WordPress

-Getting everything up and running was easier then I expected.
+Getting everything up and running was relatively easy.
 The main steps were:

 - Getting a domain

 After considering various web-hosting providers, I picked Bluehost to register and host my domain.
 Their offer is pretty straightforward, and they meet the requirements for installing WordPress.
 After signing up, the domain was available almost instantly.
 Up until now, their service has been very reliable.